 Texas A&M charges tuition based on residency status, but eligible out–of–state students may apply for a waiver.
 The average program candidate possess a GPA above 3.0 and about four years of relevant work experience.
 Additionally, although the university does not require GRE scores, candidates may submit them to make their application more competitive.

-Texas A&M University - College Station is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Texas A&M University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The University of Massachusetts is located in Amherst and enrolls nearly 7,000 graduate students in 77 degree programs.
 These include distance education opportunities like the school’s online master of business administration with a focus in sport management.
 With a curriculum based in the field’s best practices and current trends, this program prepares learners for careers in all aspects of the sports industry, from facilities operations and program management to consumer sales and market data analytics.
 Outside the classroom, students can access career advice and professional development opportunities through the university’s large network of alumni and corporate partnerships.